8Firdavs8/routefinder_frontend/README.md

 This idea builds on existing services from department stores, adding what we believe to be a key feature of navigation around the building.

+This repository contains the frontend code of the project, which is constructed as a React client application for the backend, found [here](https://github.com/isaac-list/store_project/).

 ## Getting Started

 ### Installing Nodejs and NPM